fcat97/dotEnv/Readme.md

 - **Supports primitives**: Recognizes boolean, long, double, and generates appropriately typed fields.
 - **List support**: Recognizes JSON-style and comma-separated lists and creates a `String[]` field.
 - **Namespace per module**: Each module gets its own DotEnv class in a unique package.
-- **Customizable package name**: Override the namespace via plugin configuration.
+- **Customizable namespace**: Override the package via plugin configuration.
 - **No runtime dependency**: All values are constants in the generated class.

 ---